Midtown Madness 3: Development and release

 Midtown Madness 3 was announced as being in development in April 2002 as an Xbox-exclusive title, with a tentative release date of late 2002.
 The game was developed by Digital Illusions CE, who had previously developed Rallisport Challenge for the Xbox.
 An early development build was showcased to the public for the first time in May the same year.
 Some of the game's vehicles were licensed from manufacturers, including Ford Motor Company, Lotus, Audi and Hummer.
 Several landmarks from both Paris and Washington, D.C. were included.
 The Paris open world stage features the Eiffel Tower, Arc de Triomphe and the Louvre, while Washington, D.C. features Capitol Hill, the White House and Dupont Circle.
 To promote the game Microsoft released a satirical documentary on the motion capture of various pedestrians in the game.
-The game was released in June 2003.
+The game was released in North America on June 17, 2003, in Europe ten days later on June 27, and in Japan on August 7.
 It was packaged later that year in an Xbox console bundle with Halo: Combat Evolved in Europe.
 Multiple downloadable content packages were made available after the game's release.
 Four car packs and two track packs were released free to players.

-Mobile developer In-Fusio released two versions of the game for cell phones, entitled Midtown Madness 3 Mobile.
+Mobile publisher In-Fusio released two versions of the game for cell phones made by developer BeTomorrow, entitled Midtown Madness 3 Mobile.
 Smartphones received a full 3D version of the game, while other phones received a top-down 2D version.
 The studio was given access to all assets from the Xbox version, as well two copies of the console game as reference.
 Development of the mobile versions was completed in five months.
 The 2D version of the game runs on Java and Brew phones.
 The 3D version of the game was exclusive to Windows Phones, which ceased production in October 2017.
-Midtown Madness 3 Mobile was released in 2004.
+Midtown Madness 3 Mobile was released in Europe on November 4, 2004.